DRN88/blt/homework/w39/AB/README.md

 `seq 100 | egrep "[1-9][13579]" | awk '{print "My odd number is " $1}'`

-First we generate the full list of numbers from 1 to 100 using 'sed 100'
+First we generate the full list of numbers from 1 to 100 using 'seq 100'

 Next we filter out all the even numbers using egrep where [1-9] is the first digit and [13579] is the second, all numbers ending in 1, 3, 5, 7, or 9 are odd.